Lead Designer @ MUI, He/him

 Designer who bridges the gap between product management & code.

-Leading the design team and efforts to make MUI a leading one-stop-shop for React UI libraries.
-I'm supporting a variety of initiatives, from the core products ⎯ Material UI, Joy UI, MUI Base, etc. ⎯ to growing the design team and developing a stronger product culture.
+Leading the design team and efforts to make MUI a one-stop shop for React UI libraries.
+I'm supporting a variety of initiatives, from the core products ⎯ Material UI, Joy UI, MUI Base, etc. ⎯ to growing the design team & developing a stronger product culture.

-Joined to work on the receiver experience, but later moved to the driver team as I had worked in this area at previous companies.
-For almost a year I led the redesign (again!) of the driver app as we changed many structural aspects of it.
-This work involved three major, operationally-wise, very complex rollouts that basically affected the whole company.
+Joined to initially work on the receiver experience, but later moved to the driver team as per my prior experience with that.
+Throughout that period, I led the redesign (again!) of the driver app as we changed many of its structures, which involved three major, operationally-wise, very complex rollouts that positively impacted the whole company.

 Led the design and research for the doctor-centric product, which allowed them to see their patients' holistic medical history & more.
 Also contributed a lot to developing the product culture as we were essentially within a very traditional healthcare conglomerate in the country trying to do startup.